Prelles – Bouchier – La Blétonée – Prelles

 Stay on this track for about one kilometre before joining the D4 or Route des Traverses.

-(2) Follow this road for 200 metres, where a path begins on the right (signposted).
+(2) Continue along this road for 200 metres, where a path begins on the right (signposted).
 Take this path and follow the markings.
-Climb gently through the woods, winding your way up in a series of switchbacks, until you reach a large meadow just before the village of Bouchier.
+Climb gently through the woods and, after a few switchbacks, reach a large meadow just before the hamlet of Bouchier.

 (4) Return to the meadow at the previous crossroads.